Does this test have other names?

 Coronary artery disease.
 This means the arteries carrying blood to the heart become

 Cholestasis, which means problems with the flow of bile from the liver

-Smoking cigarettes, taking diuretics, or taking medications that contain androgens
+Smoking cigarettes, taking diuretics, or taking medicines that contain androgens can

 How is this test done?